 Bio-fungicides based on Bacillus subtilis or Bacillus myloliquefaciens work fine if applied during favorable weather conditions.
 Hot water treatment of seeds or fruits (48°C for 20 minutes) can kill any fungal residue and prevent further spreading of the disease in the field or during transport.
 When removing infected twigs, be sure to cover the cut portion with Bordeaux paste (CuSO4:Lime:water at 1:2:6 ).
 Spray at least 3 consecutive sprays with an interval of 10-12 days.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-Fungicides containing azoxystrobin, chlorothalonil or copper sulfate can be sprayed regularly to lower the risk of infection.
+Fungicides containing azoxystrobin, chlorothalonil or copper sulfate can be sprayed at least 3 consecutive times with an interval of 10-12 days to lower the risk of infection.
 Seed treatment with these compounds can also be envisaged.
 Finally, post-harvest fungicides together with a food-grade wax can be applied to reduce the incidence in fruits bound to be shipped to overseas markets.